-- The NIPs in the majority of the LCD in the SADC Sub-region have been prepared through the support and assistance of UNIDO and other UN Agencies and through provision of funds by GEF.
-In order to guide the development and implementation of the NIPs, some LDCs in the Sub-region have established national coordinating group led by an institution responsible for the environment.
-LDCs in SADC Sub-region have submitted their NIP documents to the Convention Secretariat that have served as an overall global guidance for implementation of the Stockholm Convention. - 11.
-The NIPs have been prepared through the support and active participation of the international and domestic institutions and organizations, and through extensive consultations with international and domestic stakeholders.
-For soliciting the comments on the NIPs' framework, national workshops in the respective countries have been held to understand the management of POPs of the industries and local government entities, identify their needs for Convention implementation, and explore action plans and strategies that can both meet Convention requirements and promote sustainable industrial and local development. - 12.
+- 10. The NIPs in the majority of the LDCs in the COMESA Sub-region have been prepared through the support and assistance of UNIDO and other UN Agencies and through provision of funds by GEF.
+In order to guide the development and implementation of the NIPs, some LDCs in the Subregion have established national coordinating group led by an institution responsible for the environment.
+LDCs in COMESA sub-region have submitted their NIP documents to the Convention Secretariat that have served as an overall global guidance for the implementation of the Stockholm Convention. - 11.
+The NIPs have been prepared through the support and active participation of the international and domestic institutions and organizations, and extensive consultations with international and domestic stakeholders.
+For soliciting the comments on the NIP's framework, national workshops in the respective countries have been held to understand the management of POPs of the industries and local government entities, identify their needs for Convention implementation, and explore action plans and strategies that can both meet Convention requirements and promote sustainable industrial and local development. - 12.
 The NIP development process strictly followed the "Guidance for Developing a National Implementation Plan for the Stockholm Convention" and the obligation contained in Article 7 of the Convention.
-Based on extensive investigations and consultations, the developed NIPs have identified a series of activities, strategies and action plans to be carried out within the implementation period set by the Stockholm Convention COPs.
+Based on extensive investigations and consultations, the developed NIPs have identified a series of activities, strategies and action plans to be carried out within the implementation period set by the Stockholm Convention CoPs.